abayomipopoola/abayomipopoola/content/blog/littles-law-scaling-web-servers/index.md

 <p class="three-dots">***</p>

-The functional style appears promising, but it diverges from the intuitive nature of the thread-per-request model.
-While the functional approach provides scalability and fault tolerance, its code is often less straightforward than that of the thread-per-request model.
-Yet, is it impossible to combine the best of both worlds: the scalability and fault tolerance of the functional style with the clarity of the thread-per-request model?
+The functional style appears promising, but it diverges from the intuitive nature of the _thread-per-request_ model.
+While the functional approach provides scalability and fault tolerance, its code is often less straightforward than that of the _thread-per-request_ model.
+Yet, is it impossible to combine the best of both worlds: the scalability and fault tolerance of the functional style with the clarity of the _thread-per-request_ model?
 Fortunately, it’s not.
+Enter _Lightweight Threads_.

 ### Lightweight or User-mode Threads

 So far, we have realised that the server’s capacity, denoted as _L_ in Little’s formula, is often limited by the OS’s thread scheduling capability.
 Traditional threads, being a limited resource, had to be capped at some relatively small number, leading to the adoption of complex solutions like circuit breakers and functional programming style.
 But what if threads were more efficient?

-Languages like Erlang and Go provide lightweight threads _(Erlang’s processes and Go’s goroutines)_.
+Languages like **Go** and **Erlang** provide lightweight threads _(Go’s goroutines and Erlang’s processes)_.
 Similarly, the relatively new OpenJDK’s Project Loom introduces this functionality for Java 19 and later versions.
 These threads are managed by the language or library runtime, not the OS, allowing for more efficient scheduling.

 Lightweight threads offer many advantages similar to traditional OS threads, including a straightforward control flow and the capability to pause and wait for resources, while permitting other threads to operate on the CPU.
 However, unlike traditional threads, lightweight threads are not managed by the operating system, leading to quicker context-switching and reduced system resource consumption.
 Consequently, a single machine can efficiently manage millions of these threads.
 This offers a distinct advantage.
 The runtime, having a deeper understanding of the thread’s purpose and behaviour, can often outperform the OS in scheduling decisions.
 It recognizes that these threads operate in short bursts and frequently block, a behaviour not typical of heavyweight threads.
 This knowledge allows the runtime to employ an _M:N_ scheduling model, where a larger number of lightweight threads _(M)_ are mapped onto a smaller number of OS threads _(N)_.